 If you take part in any sportive, race or even club session, you’ll notice that every cyclist has their own pre-ride routine.
 This can range from sitting in the car with the heaters blasting until the last possible moment, a few light limbering movements and token stretches before throwing their leg over the top tube, to full on pre time trial efforts on a turbo until they’re streaming with sweat.
 After the ride, most riders will slump in a heap or join a tea and cake queue.
 But what is the right thing to do pre- and post-ride and why?

-Dr Andy Kirkland, a Coaching and Education Officer at British Cycling and a BASES accredited sports scientist offers his perspective.
+Dr Andy Kirkland, a BASES accredited sports scientist offers his perspective.

 Why warm up?